CalebDepatie/OandaTrade.jl/docs/src/index.md

 Julianda is an API wrapper for Oanda's REST-v20 API.
 This wrapper allows you to access the full functionality of Oanda's API, including configuring your account, creating orders, and checking prices.

+**Note: All functions are exported, but the structs are not**

 **This Wrapper is currently incomplete and should be treated as such.**

+**The docs are currently organized by Functions/structs, this does not allow for the clearest doc reading and will be changed**

 ## Getting Started